Vilkass/digital-clock/README.md

 # Digital-clock

-* Idea is taken from YouTube channel "The Coding Train"
+* Didital clock is based on seven-segment-display
 * Written in Processing environment.